trevjs/backtracker/README.md

 About
 -----
+Backtracker is a sample project created by Trevor Schara in order to demonstrate JavaScript knowledge.
+It uses backbone and backbone.marionette as an MV* framework.
+It currently allows for the creation of projects, and tasks associated with projects, and switching between active projects to view the list of tasks for each project.

-This project is still under development.
+Backtracker is still under development.

 The following resources were instrumental in its develoopment: